kurtid-slop/pokemon-scraper/README.md

 # Pokemon Scraper

-Scrapes Pokemon data from Bulbapedia and merges it with the local Pokedex CSV.
+Scrapes Pokemon data from Bulbapedia and converts it into a csv file.

 ## Requirements